DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 ## Private Registry

 Images needed to run BB in your cluster is packaged as part of the release in `images.tar.gz`.
 You can see the list of required images in `images.txt`.
-In our airgap environment, we need to setup a registry that our cluster can pull required images from or an existing cluster where we can copy images from `images.tar.gz` into.
+In our airgap environment, we need to set up a registry that our cluster can pull required images from or an existing cluster where we can copy images from `images.tar.gz` into.

 ### Set Up

-To setup the registry, we will be using `registry:2` to run a  private registry with  self-signed certificate.
+To set up the registry, we will be using `registry:2` to run a  private registry with self-signed certificate.

 * First, untar `images.tar.gz`;